apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**IGN's Biggest Gaming, Entertainment, and Tech News Stories of 2023**
+**Tackle these health issues to reduce risk of early dementia, study says**

-You can read more about it [here](https://www.ign.com/articles/igns-biggest-gaming-entertainment-and-tech-news-stories-of-2023).
+You can read more about it [here](https://www.cnn.com/2023/12/26/health/early-dementia-risk-study-wellness/index.html).

 ## Requirements
 - Python 3.8